 Sticking with one communication method decreases your chances of connecting with your prospect.
 Testing different communication delivery tactics will help you figure out which communication methods work best for you and your prospects.

 Also, try to get into the mind of your leads.
 If you’re nurturing a lead who is a millennial, for instance, emailing and texting may work best.
 Overall, test out different methods and see what works best for your business.

 Communication Frequency: Daily, Weekly, Monthly

-Just as there are options for the way you send your message, there are tons of options on how often.
-The entire point of nurturing a lead is to give consistent communication over time until they become a member.
+Just as there are options for the way you send your message, there are tons of options for how often you communicate with leads.
+The entire point of nurturing a lead is to communicate consistently over time until they become a member.
 But how often is too often, or not often enough?
 Although this can depend on the lead, the best way to gauge frequency is to put yourself in their shoes.
-Not the “oh I would want to hear from me” shoes, but really understand what you would want out of a salesperson.

 Communication Creativity: Ads, Events, Giveaways

-And everyone loves free stuff, so giveaways can be a great way to get your prospects back in the door!
-SWETI suggests running a giveaway through your social media pages, encouraging people to engage with your content for a chance to win.
+Giveaways can be another great way to get your prospects back in the door!
+Running a giveaway through your social media pages encourages people to engage with your content for a chance to win.
 Giveaways can also work hand-in-hand with community events at your gym.
 They are a great way to get prospects involved and move them down the sales pipeline.